GwendolineRodriguez/DotsAndBoxes/README.md

 - Homemade Routing : use of History Browser API.

+- Accessibility : light/dark mode, Contrast checked, game playable through Keyboard.

+- Board Size from 3x3 to 4x4.

+- AI made with Minimax algorithm.

+## Roadmap and Bugs to fix

+- Service worker not working.

+- Add CSP for Security and check LightHouse Score.

 - PWA : Caching through Service Worker for offline access.

-- CSP for Security, and LightHouse Score of 100.

-- Accessibility : light/dark mode, Contrast checked, game playable through Keyboard, LightHouse Score of 90.

-- Board Size from 3x3 to 6x6.
+- Routing : bug on mobile browser, and refresh always leads to home.

-- AI made with Minimax algorithm and Alpha Pruning Heuristic method.
+- Many ways to improve AI, but Alpha Pruning Heuristic method to add first.

-## Bugs to fix

-- service worker not working